sirech/homepage2/src/pages/articles/2022-04-27-making-a-microservice-more-resilient-against-downstream-failure/index.md

 ### Use the Fallback

-If the supplier didn't work, our last hope is finding some content in the cache for the associated key.
-A value means that we can show valid, albeit possibly outdated, information to the user.
+If the supplier didn't work, our last hope is to find some content in the cache for the associated key.
+We can show valid, albeit possibly outdated, information to the user.
 A cache miss ends up with the original exception.

 ```java
 private T getFromCacheOrThrow(String key, RuntimeException exception) {